 ‘The administrative borders of most European cities are outdated.
 Urbanization has happened unevenly, driven by different forces at different times and in different cities.
 As a result, the urban fabric has developed beyond the formal borders of most cities.’

 (Metropolitan cities in action, Eurocities, MAIA Study, November 2013)

-With the European Landscape Convention (Florence 2000), […] the EU member states “with view to improving knowledge of its landscapes, have undertaken the following commitments: to identify their own landscapes throughout their territory; to analyse their characteristics and the forces and pressures transforming them; to take note of changes; to assess the landscapes thus identified, taking into account the particular values assigned to them by the population concerned.
-These identification and assessment procedures shall be guided by the exchanges of experience and methodology, organised between the Parties at European level” 2
+With the European Landscape Convention (Florence 2000), […] the EU member states “with view to improving knowledge of its landscapes, have undertaken the following commitments: to identify their own landscapes throughout their territory; to analyze their characteristics and the forces and pressures transforming them; to take note of changes; to assess the landscapes thus identified, taking into account the particular values assigned to them by the population concerned.
+These identification and assessment procedures shall be guided by the exchanges of experience and methodology, organized between the Parties at European level”.

 Developed in 4 different European cities (Rotterdam, Madrid, Turin and Milan), the project “Report from the edge of the city” wants to explore a methodology to master the urban change starting from the exploration of the geographic limits of those cities and make a comparative analysis among those examples.

 The project proposes documentary photography as a reading tool for contemporary territorial identity and a visual evidence of how the habits, society and economy may influence and affect those spaces at the margins.
 In this perspective, the photographic reading becomes the source and the rough material for producing new ideas and inspirations that can be integrated into the processes of planning and policy-making, also through the establishment of long-term partnerships with experts and professionals from different disciplines as well as urban centres and partner institutions in those four cities.
 In this context, the collective Urban Reports presents itself as the platform for developing, gathering and sharing the knowledge produced.